-Where the supply pipe meets your household plumbing should be an internal stop tap.
+Where the supply pipe meets your household plumbing there should be an internal stop tap.
 This allows you to turn the water supply to your household plumbing on and off.
 The internal stop tap will usually be located where the service pipe enters your property.

 Spend the time to find out where your internal stop tap is located.
 Knowing where it is may save you important minutes when you are dealing with a burst or major leak.

 Once you have found the internal stop tap, check that it works; turn it clockwise for off, anticlockwise for on.
 If the valve is hard to turn, don’t try to force it.
 If the valve is seized or broken it should be replaced by a qualified plumber.